al amor de la vida

 Life on Earth currently faces challenges.
 Through unskillfulness or hazard, many humans have strayed far from the love of life.
 I’ll organize an account of this disharmony, plus what to do, again by fire, water, and life.

 Human malpractice with fire and metabolism has disrupted the comfort of la Tierra al amor del Sol, of how the Earth blooms with life alongside the Sun.
 Even though the Sun has become 25% hotter over the past few billion years since life began, the Earth kept a steady internal temperature thanks to stabilizing feedback loops, some of which include the metabolisms of organisms in their function.
 Humans suddenly, explosively combusting the remains of ancient organisms plus upsetting the metabolisms of contemporary ones has spewed vast amounts of carbon gas into the atmosphere and disrupted the feedback loops.
-Humans tipped the Earth’s balance into heating.
+Some humans tipped the Earth’s balance into heating.
 To avoid utter catastrophe, at the very least, 80% of currently known fossil fuel reserves need to stay underground, unburned…possibly to the dismay of fossil fuel companies who still count that fuel as an economic asset that they plan to sell.
-Many climate scientists recommend "drawdown" which consists of reducing human net carbon emissions to zero; supporting the ecosystems that currently draw 40% of existing carbon emissions out of the atmosphere; and building a more just and peaceful human society.
+Many climate scientists recommend "drawdown," which consists of reducing human net carbon emissions to zero; supporting the ecosystems that currently draw 40% of existing carbon emissions out of the atmosphere; and building a more just and peaceful human society.
 We need to quickly make safe, efficient transportation, housing, and cooking globally accessible.
 Only two forms of nuclear energy—reactions that place less carbon in the atmosphere—can safely help with this: solar energy from the Sun’s fusion and geothermal energy from the Earth’s inner fission.
 The fission that humans perform poses too many hazards, including warfare.
 Anthropic fusion does not seem viable in a useful span of time.
 Fire offers great insight into living al amor de la vida.

-With respect to water, humans have poisoned, mutilated, or overdrawn fresh waters; caused glaciers to melt; and heated the ocean.
+With respect to water, some humans have poisoned, mutilated, or overdrawn fresh waters; caused glaciers to melt; and heated the ocean.
 All of this alters aerial patterns of fog, rain, and snow.
 We urgently need to improve how we collectively go with the flow because no biochemistry happens without water.
 Cell membranes simply can't take shape.
+“Water is life.”
 Drought kills.
 We need to restore waterways and halt global warming.

 Obviously, living well requires keeping good relationships with the non-living and the living.
 I’ll focus on the latter below.
 Many humans live incredibly far from the love of organisms by keeping billions of animals and plants in tortuous conditions for food all while killing off whole ecosystems, even their own wild microbiomes, in the only mass extinction event caused by a single species.
 Agroecology—wisely growing food according to the principles of diversity and resource cycling—can bring the food system back to health on macro- and microscopic scales.
 Habitat restoration can bring billions of organisms back home.